Bijesse/curriculum2016/year1/units/unit6/README.md

 </tr>
 <tr>
 	<td align="left"> <a href="topics/topic2">2 Multiple pages </a> </td>
-	<td>In lesson 1 the students will create new files HTML for their portfolio project.
-They will then link the pages. </td>
+	<td>In lesson 1 the students will create and link new HTML files for their portfolio project. </td>
-	<td>In lesson 2 the students will customize the new pages they have created. </td>
+	<td>There is no lesson 2 for this topic.
+The teacher may choose to have students continue customizing their portfolio site or move on to the next unit. </td>
 </tr>
 <tr>
-	<th align="center" colspan="3">Unit Challenge: hr.gs/ </th>
+	<th align="center" colspan="3">Unit Challenge: hr.gs/unit6challenge </th>
 </tr>